RTA Priority: Advance the accelerated completion of regional transit corridors

-The half-cent sales tax referendum to fund the approved Wake County transit plan was approved by voters November 2016. the Regional Transportation Alliance business coalition formally endorsed the plan.
-In early June 2016, the Wake County Commission approved the recommended Wake Transit plan and a fall referendum vote.
+The half-cent sales tax referendum to fund the approved Wake County transit plan was approved by voters November 2016. the Regional Transportation Alliance business coalition formally endorsed the plan in January 2016 and the Wake County Commission approved the recommended Wake Transit plan and referendum vote in June 2016.

 GoTriangle has completed its environmental study for the Durham-Orange light rail project and received a Record of Decision for the proposed light rail corridor that would connect UNC Hospital with Duke University and Downtown Durham by 2025-26.
 RTA applauds the completion of this milestone.
 Our focus now is to have the light rail funding cap repealed by the legislature.

 Current RTA position on regional transit